microsoft/SynapseML/website/versioned_docs/version-0.11.0/features/simple_deep_learning/about.md

 PyTorch Lightning is a lightweight wrapper around the popular PyTorch deep learning framework, designed to make it easier to write clean, modular, and scalable deep learning code.
 PyTorch Lightning has several advantages that make it an excellent choice for SynapseML's Simple Deep Learning:
 - Code Organization: PyTorch Lightning promotes a clean and organized code structure by separating the research code from the engineering code.
-This makes it easier to maintain, debug, and share deep learning models.
+This property makes it easier to maintain, debug, and share deep learning models.
 - Flexibility: PyTorch Lightning retains the flexibility and expressiveness of PyTorch while adding useful abstractions to simplify the training loop and other boilerplate code.
 - Built-in Best Practices: PyTorch Lightning incorporates many best practices for deep learning, such as automatic optimization, gradient clipping, and learning rate scheduling, making it easier for users to achieve optimal performance.
 - Compatibility: PyTorch Lightning is compatible with a wide range of popular tools and frameworks, including Horovod, which allows users to easily use distributed training capabilities.